 Little is it known that he is a Spanish former footballer who played as forward for prominent teams like Athletic Bilbao and FC Barcelona.
-During his time at FC Barcelona, he had won the Copa del Rey and European Cup Winners' Cup.
+During his time at FC Barcelona, he had won the Copa del Rey and European Cup Winners' Cup as a player.

 After retiring in 1997, Valverde started his managerial career with the youth department of his former club Athletic Bilbao.
 In 2002, he acted as head coach when he took over the B-side, being promoted to first-team duties.
 In the following year, they finished fifth, thus qualifying for the UEFA Cup.